 Q: What are the most lucrative credit card sign up bonuses currently in the marketplace?
 Many people find themselves in the market for a new credit card from time to time but given the impressive level of bonus offers banks are using to compete with one another it can be worth the time to do a bit of research before taking the plunge.

-A: So, if you’re going to apply for a new rewards credit card you should rightfully expect to get something upfront, because otherwise you’re leaving money (or points or miles on the table)!
+A: So, if you’re going to apply for a new rewards credit card (and you have good credit, of course) you should rightfully expect to get something upfront.
+Otherwise, you’re simply leaving money (or points or miles on the table)!
 This is one area of life that a sense of entitlement is justified.

 There are three main types of signup bonuses that credit cards offer.
-There is no right answer – it’s really just a matter of personal preference.
+There is no right answer – it’s really just a matter of personal preference in terms of what they find most motivating.
 Some people need the immediate gratification of cash back.
 Others like the thrill of being able to go on a shopping spree with accumulated points and others being able to use miles for air travel or hotel stays.
 See which type appeals the most to you:

 Cash – This is a cash back bonus which will show up on your account shortly after applying.
 Usually it can be redeemed in the form of a statement credit or a check.
 Cash that you can spend on anything you want is the best credit card signup bonus in my personal opinion.